 Slow and indirect cooking is more applicable to this piece of meat, rather than bursting it through fire.
 That’s why frying it is not a good idea, and most people either grill or roast their tri-tips.
 This is the best way to easily restore the quality of the meat when you reheat.

 Similarly, reheating tri-tips should also involve careful moderation of heat.
 Use lower temperatures to prevent the meat from being mushy.

 There are several different methods available for reheating tri-tips.
 Here are some of the most effective ones.

 Method 1: Sous Vide

-Specifically, sous vide is the art of sealing any ingredients in a vacuum-seal bag, then heat it on water at a certain temperature.
-Many see this is the savviest way of cooking food, as it does not damage any parts of the flesh at all.
+Specifically, sous vide is the art of sealing any ingredients in a vacuum-seal bag, and then heating it in the water at a certain temperature.
+Many see this as the savviest way of cooking food, as it does not cause any damage to the outer parts of the food at all.

 Put the tri-tip leftovers in a resealable food bag.
 Make sure that you expel as much air as you can out of the bag to prevent oxidation from taking place.

 Place a wide saute pan on the stove.
 Next, set a stockpot above it.
 The purpose of this design is that the saucepan can mitigate the heat being transmitted to the pot.
 As a result, you can have better control on the temperature of the water.
 Once done, half-fill the pot with water.

 Crank the stove to operate and set it to the medium-heat setting.
 Let the temperature of the water rise to up to 130 degrees Fahrenheit (if your tri-tips have been cooked to medium-rare).
 Set it to 140 degrees Fahrenheit if you have medium tri-tips.
 For well-done tri-tips, just increase the water temperature to 160 degrees Fahrenheit.
 It would be great if you have an instant-read thermometer in this method to avoid the guessing game.